7-Day Martha's Vineyard Itinerary (2026): The Full-Week Plan

 Saturday Afternoon Orientation

-Grocery shop at Stop & Shop (across from VH ferry) or Cronig's Market.
-Walk downtown Vineyard Haven (Main Street shops, Black Dog General Store, galleries) or Oak Bluffs (Circuit Avenue, Gingerbread Cottages, Flying Horses Carousel — America's oldest operating carousel, est. 1876).
+Grocery shop at Stop and Shop (across from VH ferry) or Cronig's Market.
+Walk downtown Vineyard Haven (Main Street shops, Black Dog General Store, galleries) or Oak Bluffs (Circuit Avenue, Gingerbread Cottages, Flying Horses Carousel, America's oldest operating carousel, est. 1876).

 First Sunset